Malignant peripheral nerve sheath tumor

-A malignant peripheral nerve sheath tumor (MPNST) is a form of cancer of the connective tissue surrounding nerves.
+A malignant peripheral nerve sheath tumor (MPNST) is a form of cancer of the connective tissue surrounding peripheral nerves.
 Given its origin and behavior it is classified as a sarcoma.
-About half the cases are diagnosed in people with neurofibromatosis; the lifetime risk for an MPNST in patients with neurofibromatosis type 1 is 8–13%.
+Neurofibromatosis type 1 (NF-1) is a risk factor for developing MPNSTs.
+The lifetime risk for an MPNST in patients with NF-1 is 8–13%.
 MPNST with rhabdomyoblastomatous component are called malignant triton tumors.

 The first-line treatment is surgical resection with wide margins.
-Chemotherapy (e.g. high-dose doxorubicin) and often radiotherapy are done as adjuvant and/or neoadjuvant treatment.
+Chemotherapy and often radiotherapy are done as adjuvant and/or neoadjuvant treatment depending upon various risk factors.